Bone broth benefits so many people following a gluten-free diet and/or who suffer from digestive distress.

-Bone broth offers many benefits to your gut.
+Bone broth benefits to your gut too.
 The collagen in bone broth works to restore and strengthen your gut lining, helping prevent leaky gut and combat food intolerances and allergies.
 Second, bone broth soothes the digestive system unlike other foods that inflame your digestive tract.
 And third, the gelatin-rich bone broth promotes the growth of beneficial bacteria in your gut, which is essential for good health.
 Simply put, bone broth is the perfect natural healing tonic for those of us suffering from any sort of digestive distress like celiac disease, leaky gut, irritable bowel syndrome, etc.

 (3) Gives Immune System a Boost

 Bone broths also benefits your immune system.
 When you heal and strengthen your gut, you naturally feel better.
 Studies show that bone broths successfully reduce inflammation in the respiratory system, thereby enabling you to heal from the common cold more quickly.
 Grandma was right, homemade chicken soup does have healing powers!

 Another bone broth benefit is that it contains collagen, which is needed to help keep our joints healthy.
 As we age, the collagen in our joints crumple so much so that we begin to experience pain and inflammation in the joints.
 Bone broth restores collagen to your joints.
 Furthermore, bone broth is a great source of glucosamine, which reduces inflammation and joint pain.
 Many people take pricey glucosamine supplements to relieve joint pain and inflammation, but you can get it naturally by sipping on bone broth!
 Bone broth also contains gelatin.
 Think of gelatin as the cushion between bones that helps your joints move without painful friction – it is perfect for anyone suffering from any sort of joint pain (arthritis, gout, etc.).